Mohammad3125/KavehColorPicker/README.md

 ```

 # Changelog
+### Version 1.1.1
-- **version 1.1.1**: fixed rounding errors for hue in KavehColorPicker.
+ - fixed rounding errors for hue in KavehColorPicker.
+### Version 1.1.0
-- **version 1.1.0**: added ability to change the value of sliders via code which causes other sliders to change value also. see customization section for more information.
+ - added ability to change the value of sliders via code which causes other sliders to change value also. see customization section for more information.

 # License
 ```